 How Long Does It Take to Get Each Belt in BJJ?
 (Solved!)

 Brazilian jiu-jitsu has an excellent belt ranking, with eight belt levels for adults.
 Otherwise, students might earn stripes based on time, knowledge, conduct, and competition performance, among other things.
-So, how long does it take to advance to the next jiu-jitsu belt?

 As we progress through this post, we’ll talk about how long it will take you to get each BJJ belt from white to red, according to our experience.
 Stay tuned!